Getting Started

 Excellent... our environment is now fully enabled.

-If we return to the web console, we'll now see the new environment reflected in the explorer view:
+If we return to the API console, we'll now see the new environment reflected in the API console visualizer:

-In my case, the environment is named michael@ziti-lx
+In my case, the environment is named michael@testing

 , which is the username of my shell and the hostname of the system the shell is running on.